 Floy was on the front line this past season testing student-athletes and staff on a daily basis, making sure Iowa met COVID-19 safety guidelines set by the Big Ten Conference.

 Iowa is one of just three teams to finish in the upper half of the Big Ten standings eight of the last nine seasons (Michigan State and Wisconsin).
 The Hawkeyes won at least one game in postseason tournaments six of the last eight completed seasons, including NCAA Tournament wins over Davidson (2016), Temple (2017), Cincinnati (2019), Grand Canyon (2021), and reaching the NIT championship game in 2013.

 Prior to being named to this position, Floy served as Assistant Athletic Trainer and Lecturer in the Department of Kinesiology at Fresno State from 2008-12.
 He was responsible for the care and prevention of injuries as they relate to the Bulldog men’s basketball and tennis programs.

+Floy spent the previous six years as a graduate assistant with the Hawkeye men’s basketball team while earning his Bachelor’s of Science (’02)and Master’s of Science (’04).
+He also earned his Ph.
+D. in exercise science from Iowa in 2012.
 During Floy’s tenure, the Hawkeyes achieved excellence at the highest level as regular postseason contenders.
-In 2006, the Hawkeyes won the Big Ten Tournament championship and earned a number-three seed in the NCAA Tournament.
+In 2006, the Hawkeyes won the Big Ten Tournament championship and earned a No. 3 seed in the NCAA Tournament.
 As a No. 10 seed, Iowa also made the NCAA Tournament in 2005, after going to three straight postseason NIT tournaments from 2002-04.

-The 40-year-old Floy is married to Erin Floy, who works as a physical therapist.
+A native of Clear Lake, Iowa, the 41-year-old Floy is married to Erin Floy, who works as a physical therapist.